 Feeling that NCLEX exam weight on your shoulders?
 You’re not alone.
 In 2022, about 20% of NCLEX-PN and NCLEX-RN test-takers failed on the first try.
 It’s a tough pill to swallow, but it happens.
-Here’s the real deal: failing the NCLEX doesn’t define you.
+Here’s the real deal: an NCLEX fail doesn’t define you.
 It’s just a hurdle, not a dead end.

 In this blog, we’ll delve into the signs that might indicate you didn’t ace the NCLEX and, more importantly, what you can do next to get back on the path to your nursing career.
 Let’s navigate this challenging road together.

-Facing the reality of not passing the NCLEX can be a daunting experience.
+Facing the reality of a failed NCLEX can be a daunting experience.
 You might be wondering how you ended up in this situation, and it’s essential to recognize the signs that indicate a less-than-ideal outcome.

 Low test scores are one of the most apparent signs that you’ve fallen short on the NCLEX.
 If your scores are significantly below the passing threshold, it’s a strong indicator that you didn’t perform as well as you’d hoped.
 Scores aren’t the sole measure of your abilities, but they provide a clear picture of your knowledge in the exam context.